calli-eve/eve-pi/README.md

   - Highlight the planet if extractor has stopped or has not been started.
 - Backup to download characters to a file
 - Rstore from a file.
 Must be from the same instance!
+- View the 3D render of the planet with your PI setup by clicking the planet

 ## Basic usage